 Attendance Allowance is a tax-free benefit.
 You may it get if you are State Pension age or over and need help with personal care because you have a physical or mental disability.

-You may get Attendance Allowance if you are aged 65 or over and have needed help with personal care because of a physical or mental disability for six months.
+You may get Attendance Allowance if you are State Pension age or over - and have needed help with personal care because of a physical or mental disability for six months.

 Your disability must be severe enough for you to need either:

 - help with things such as washing (and getting in or out of the bath or shower), dressing, eating, getting to and using the toilet, or communicating your needs

 - supervision to avoid putting yourself or others in a lot of danger, for example, needing someone to keep an eye on your medical condition or diet

 - someone with you when you are on dialysis